 - Hypervigilance

-If you’re worried a friend or family member may be struggling with their mental health and abusing drugs as a form of self-medication, there are several signs to look for, including:
+If you’re worried a friend or family member has PTSD and is abusing drugs or alcohol as a form of self-medication, here are several signs to look for:

 - Noticeable mood swings or behavior changes